tanish-j/Telecom-Churn/README.md

 3. Ensuring the target variable distribution is appropriate for modeling.
 4. Splitting the data into training and testing sets.
 5. Training a predictive model and evaluating its performance.
 6. To run the tests, you can use a testing framework like pytest.
-First, install pytest:
+First, install pytest.

 ## Deployment